nowaproj/docs/docs/ai/howtouseai.md

 ---

-## Reverting and Replaying Changes
+# Reverting and Replaying Changes

-Made a change you don’t like?
-Don’t worry.

-Just click **Revert changes**, and everything goes back to how it was before.
+If you didn’t like the AI’s last change, you can click **Revert changes** below the message to go back to the previous state.

-And if you change your mind again, you can click **Replay changes** to redo the action instantly.
+And if you change your mind again, you can click **Replay changes** to redo the action.

 <video src="/videos/ai/revert.webm" controls width="100%" />

 ---

-## Starting a Fresh Chat
+# Starting a Fresh Chat

 Sometimes you’ll want to start over with a clean slate.